-A friendly service to help you find climbs outdoor
+A user-friendly service to help you discover outdoor rock climbs with ease.

 The challenge

-Design a mobile application that solves users’ needs when it comes to locating climbing routes outdoors and creates an overall positive user experience while navigating the product.
+Develop a mobile application that helps users find outdoor climbing routes and enhances their overall experience while navigating the product.

 The result

-Stone Atlas now has a user-friendly app designed with a filter system unique to the sport and a path guide feature to locate a climb - all customizable for offline use.
+Stone Atlas now offers a user-friendly app featuring a unique filter system tailored for the sport and a path guide to help locate climbs—fully customizable for offline use.

 Client